 Each year the Council sets aside some Capital Compost to help schools, childhood education facilities and community garden groups to create food gardens, or complete native plant-restoration projects.

 Eligible organisations can apply for the grant every two years.
 Transport costs are not included.
-The grant is usually exhausted within a few months.
+For information, T&Cs, and to apply, check out the form below.

 Capital Compost Grant application form